Helen Legare-Floyd, Linda Legare-Berry, and Thomas S. Legare continue the Legare Farms legacy as the ninth generation to farm on the island.

 He is a past president of the S.C.
-Sod Growers.
-He serves on the Legislative Board for the S.C. nursery and Landscape Association.
+Sod Producers Association.
+He served on the Legislative Board for the S.C.
+Nursery and Landscape Association.
 He is a member of the Clemson Extension county and state Advisory Board.

 Thomas is active in the S.C.
 Cattleman’s Association and serves on the state board.
+He is the current President of the SC Cattlemen's Association.
 He is past president of the Lowcountry Cattlemen’s Association.
 He is a member of the Lowcountry Antique Tractor and Engine Club.
 He is active in several groups working to protect Johns Island.

 Thomas is founder and Co-Chairman of Concerned Citizens of the Sea Islands.
 Thomas is past Chairman of the Sea Island Council of the Chamber of Commerce.
 He has served on the Metro Chamber of Commerce Board.